hmarko89/PTSP-supplementary/README.md

-# Supplementary data for the PTSP anf the IPODS-MP
+# Supplementary data for the PTSP and the IPODS-MP
 Supplementary data for research on the PTSP and its extension, the IPODS-MP.

 ## Benchmark